Understanding the customer

-2. We can’t hear what the customer says.
-This is of course normal human behavior, as, for example, any wife (or husband) knows.
-And there are also lots of additional root causes for us.
+- We can’t hear what the customer says.
+This is of course normal human behavior, as, for example, any wife (or husband) knows, and there are also lots of additional root causes for us.

-To improve this situation, Agile says: Bring ‘em much closer together.
-Even closer than we can possibly imagine.
+To improve this situation, Agile says: Bring the two sides much closer together, even closer than we can possibly imagine.
 Far from perfect, but hopefully most of the time much better.

 (Why still imperfect?
 Well, for example, even a husband and wife who have been together for 20 years don’t perfectly understand each other.
 As another example, most business-customer types are challenged hanging out with techno-geeks talking a different language.)

-Now, it is still terrible, so I think we should enable ourselves to discover more quickly when the cycle is especially stupid.
+Now, it is still ‘not good enough,’ so I think we should enable ourselves to discover more quickly when the cycle is especially stupid.

 So, I am suggesting putting in a tight P-D-C-A cycle in there (Plan, Do, Check, Act).
-That cycle in Scrum is a Sprint and then a Release (ie, two cycles).
+That cycle in seen in Scrum both with a Sprint and then a Release (i.e., two cycles).

-With some metrics (which are indeed very hard, but hey, delivering business value is what’s important).
-Example: measuring the BV delivered after each release with some metric.
-We will still make lots of mistakes, but maybe we learn faster.
+Also with some BV metrics (which are indeed very hard, but delivering Business Value is what’s important).
+Example: Measuring the BV delivered after each release with some metric or two.
+We will still make lots of mistakes, but we should learn faster.